 Whatever your intended career goal may be, the LC experience will help you to look inside yourself to discover and to develop your own unique talents and abilities!

-The academic experience at Lynchburg College is thoroughly grounded in the liberal arts.
+The academic experience at University of Lynchburg is thoroughly grounded in the liberal arts.
 The liberal arts and sciences provide the broad knowledge base that allows graduates to participate in the conversations of life.
 They help students develop the skills that mark a person as educated, including the ability to think critically, to argue with discernment, to reason quantitatively and to speak and write effectively.

 Nearly 40 major programs reinforce these skills through depth of preparation in various academic and professional disciplines.
 Motivated students often choose to complete a double major or a major and an accompanying minor.